KxSystems/docs/docs/basics/application.md

 1000010
 ```

 The potential for confusion is even greater when the argument of a unary operator is a unary function.
-Here the extension is unary – but it is still an infix!
+Here the derived function is unary – but it is still an infix!
 Only parentheses or brackets can save us.

 ```q